-A1: The MCIR, or Michigan Care Improvement Registry, is a collaborative project through the Michigan Department of Community Health.
-MCIR ensures consistent accessibility to a person's immunization record regardless of the person's location in Michigan.
+A1: The MCIR, or Michigan Care Improvement Registry, is a collaborative project through the Michigan Department of Health and Human Services.
+MCIR ensures consistent accessibility to a person’s immunization record regardless of the person’s location in Michigan.
 This system also helps to track local and state immunization rates of Michigan residents to ensure immunity to vaccine-preventable illnesses.

 Q2: Is my record in the MCIR?

 A2: Children born in Michigan from 1994 to present are in the MCIR.
 Some older children and adults are also in the MCIR.
 To see if your record is in the MCIR, you can contact your doctor’s office or your local health department.

 Q3: How do I get my or my child’s immunization record?